-- If he is appointed or elected in contrary to the provisions of the Memorandum and Articles of Association. - If he misuses his membership to carry out business in competition with the Company or causes actual damages to it. - If he fails to attend three consecutive meetings without legitimate cause and this issue is notified to the Board of Directors in writing and the Board takes an appropriate action in respect thereof. - If he resigns, relinquishes or is dismissed from his office provided that this done in an appropriate time otherwise he shall be required to compensate the Company. - If he occupies another position within the Company for consideration other than the position that the Board of Directors may resolve from time to time to pay a remuneration for the person who occupies such position due to its executive nature
+- If he is appointed or elected in contrary to the provisions of the Memorandum and AOA. - If he misuses his membership to carry out business in competition with the Bank or causes actual damages to it. - If he fails to attend three consecutive meetings without legitimate cause and this issue is notified to the BOD in writing and the Board takes an appropriate action in respect thereof. - If he resigns, relinquishes or is dismissed from his office provided that this done in an appropriate time otherwise he shall be required to compensate the Bank. - If he occupies another position within the Bank for consideration other than the position that the BOD may resolve from time to time to pay a remuneration for the person who occupies such position due to its executive nature.